Skip to Content

 Currently I am undertaking research into the psychological effects of violent and non-violent videogames on cognition and behaviour, the effects of reinforcement structures in interactive media, and effective methods for the communication of science to the public.
 I am happy to supervise students in these areas, or in media and communication psychology projects more broadly.

 If you can find an honours level topic in any of the following areas I will listen to it:

 (but multiple commitments in 2019 mean limited opportunities for supervision)

 I am interested in a range of topics related to industrial/organisational psychology, especially wellbeing at work.
 This can include the positive and negative outcomes of work demands, work-life balance, coping, resilience/ cognitive hardiness, the role of individual and organisational factors in work-related wellbeing, learning from errors, and the effective management of hazards at work.
 My overall approach is that of positive psychology: the focus on human strengths and resources in the workplace.

-There are three strands to my current research interests that I’d be happy to provide supervision in:
+There are two strands to my current research interests that I’d be happy to provide supervision in:

-I have three ready-to-go projects available for research students (particularly for Honours or Masters).
-These projects will need to be conducted in the labs on the Manawatu campus and the second and third projects involve the use of eyetracking equipment.
-No experience using an eyetracker is required or expected – we’ll provide training.
-Both projects are tied to existing research programmes in the school.
+I have the following ready-to-go projects available for research students (particularly for Honours or Masters).
+These projects will need to be conducted in the labs on the Manawatu campus.
+I’m happy to consider other projects in these areas.